-Hopefully you’ve read Part 1 of this article, and also seen the video I created talking about this.
+Hopefully you’ve read Part 1 of this article, and also watched the video I’ve published talking about this.
 If not, I recommend grabbing a mug of tea and reading / watching those first – this will make a lot more sense.
 In part 1, I talked about labelling the new wiring harness whilst it’s out the car, and whilst you still have the old harness in your car to refer back to.
 Whilst time-consuming, this made the following steps much quicker and less daunting.

 So now you’re ready to remove the old wiring harness.